xaf-scality/zenko_scripts/README.md

 Set of one-off scripts for dealing with Zenko

 bucket_destruction.py:  removes all versions, delete markers and unfinished
-                        MPUS from a bucket.
-There's a script in S3Utils that handles this now but I like minte better since it's no nodejs requiring a bunch of 'npm installs' :-)
+                        MPUs from a bucket.
+There's a script in S3Utils that handles this now but I like mine better since it's not nodejs requiring a bunch of 'npm installs' :-)

 crr_failure_trigger.py: This will send a mail to a configured address when